-- City-owned areas are maintained on scheduled basis with a combination of City personnel and contract labor. - The pandemic resulted in the elimination of the City's contract with Yamhill County to provide inmate crews for City projects.
+City-owned areas are maintained on scheduled basis with a combination of City personnel and contract labor.
+Nick Hubbard - UW II (2 yrs) spreading bark mulch in Hill Road planters

+The pandemic resulted in the elimination of the City's contract with Yamhill County to provide inmate crews for City projects.
 These crews historically provided litter removal services along the street network in key locations.
 In 2023 the Division implemented a new "Adopt A Road" program to create opportunities for community volunteers to help with litter removal in the right of way.
 Funds to support that program are included in this budget request.